 If your claim is approved, the base year value will be transferred to the replacement primary residence as of the latest qualifying event - the sale of the original primary residence, the purchase of the replacement primary residence, or the completion of construction of the replacement primary residence.
-This means that if you purchase or construct your replacement primary residence first and sell your original primary residence second, you will be responsible for the increased taxes on your replacement primary residence is sold.
+This means that if you purchase or construct your replacement primary residence first and sell your original primary residence second, you will be responsible for the increased taxes on your replacement primary residence until your original primary residence is sold.